North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Duke Stats and Trends

-- Duke's games this season have hit the over on three of four set point totals (75%).
+- Duke's games this year have hit the over on three of four set point totals (75%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.